tripup-company/tripup-company.github.io/itinerary.md

 #### Domain

-We have several domains for different markts.
+We have several domains for different markets.
 By changing domain you can set from which shop the data should be loaded and which currency and language will be displayed.
 The have different shop listed in the following table.

 | widget src | shop | currency | language